furkanbabadag1/CS-210-PROJ/README.md

 By the end of the project, I expect to:
 1. Identify whether there is a significant correlation between rainy weather and the hours I worked.
+2. Does other type of weather situations affect humans decisions as well?
-2. Do people go to coffee and clothing shops more if they can't go to beach in summer?
+3. Do people go to coffee and clothing shops more if they can't go to beach in summer?
-3. Present findings visually through well-designed charts.
+4. Present findings visually through well-designed charts.
-4. Share the code and methodology for others to replicate or learn from.
+5. Share the code and methodology for others to replicate or learn from.

 ---